Slideshow: A Visual Guide to Understanding Osteoarthritis

-If osteoarthritis interferes significantly with everyday life and the symptoms don't improve with physical therapy or medication, joint replacement surgery is an option.
-This procedure is used on those with severe OA and replaces a damaged joint with an artificial one.
+If osteoarthritis interferes significantly with everyday life and the symptoms don't improve with physical therapy or medication, surgery is an option.
+Joint replacement or resurfacing is used on those with severe OA .
 The knee and hip are the joints that are replaced most often.

 The most important thing you can do to ward off osteoarthritis is keep your weight in check.
 Over the years, extra weight puts stress on the joints and may even alter the normal joint structure.
 Preventing injuries is also important.
 Take precautions to avoid repetitive motion injuries on the job.
 If you play a sport, use proper equipment and observe safety guidelines.